githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc000/README.md

 val () = println("Hello, world!")
 ```

+The syntax of ATS3 used here follows the tradition of
+Standard ML (SML).
+For example, in the above line, `()`
+refers to a pattern that only matches the void value (containing
+zero number of bits), which is returned by a call to `println`.

 However, in order to compile and then execute the program, we need to
 indicate explicitly where library code for implementing `println` can
 be located.
 In this regard, ATS3 is quite different from most programming